dolthub/docs/content/guides/binlog-replication.md

 **Export databases**: With the server running, use [the `mysqldump` utility](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) to export the data from all databases on your source MySQL server.
 Make sure to use the `--single-transaction` flag as well as the `--all-databases` flag (if you want all databases exported).
 The `--single-transaction` flag is important for safely exporting data while the database is running, and ensures that exported table data is consistent.
 Note that `--single-transaction` only works with InnoDB databases (the default engine for MySQL since 5.5.5).
 For example: `mysqldump -uroot --single-transaction --protocol TCP --port 54322 --all-databases > mysql_dump.sql`

 **Load databases**: Transfer the dump file from the previous step to the new Dolt replica server, start the Dolt sql-server (e.g. `dolt sql-server -uroot --port 11223`), and load the data into the replica server by running `mysql -uroot --protocol TCP --port 111223 < myDumpFile`.
 See the [Dolt Data Import Guide](https://docs.dolthub.com/guides/import#mysql-databases) for more details.

+{% hint style="info" %}
+#### Note
-Note that it is important to load this into a running dolt sql-server (and not just `dolt sql`) so that the server has the GTID position information from the dump loaded into memory and is ready to pull binlog events at the correct position.
+- Make sure you load this into a **running** dolt sql-server (i.e. not just `dolt sql`) so that the server has the GTID position information from the dump loaded into memory and is ready to pull binlog events at the correct position.
+- If you are testing locally with MySQL and Dolt running on the same host, make sure you use the `--protocol TCP` flag when using the `mysql` client so that it uses a TCP connection and doesn't try to use a socket file.
+Otherwise, the `mysql` client may not connect to the server you want.
+{% endhint %}

 ### Starting Replication
 After warming the replica (if necessary), start the Dolt sql-server if you haven’t already, so we can configure it as a replica: `dolt sql-server -uroot --port 11223`